-Protein is so necessary to our diet and especially if you have any issues with regulating blood sugar and keeping the levels steady.
+Homemade gluten-free protein bars can help be a source of protein for your child.
+Protein is necessary to our diet, especially if you have any issues regulating blood sugar and keeping the levels steady.
 This is especially important among neurodiverse individuals who can be more sensitive to changes in blood sugar, which could lead to issues focusing or just dealing with everyday inputs.

 If you or your children are very active, a good source of lean protein will help fuel the body and ensure that you’re not craving nutrient-deficient snacks afterward.
 As the mother of a very active Squirrel and a Fox who doesn’t always get the nutrients needed during meals, I needed a way to get a healthy amount of protein into them as a snack in between meals to keep them from experiencing blood sugar spikes.